How is Hardwood Lumber Measured?

 Board feet is commonly abbreviated as BF, FBM, or MBF.

-Sawmills and buyers of lumber often use board feet as a unit of measurement.
-Below is the formula to calculate how many board feet a piece of lumber is.
+Sawmills and buyers of lumber often use board feet as a standard unit of wood measurement.
+Below is the formula used to calculate how many board feet a piece of lumber is.

 Width (in) x Thickness (in) x Length (in) / 144 = Board Feet